Thirsty Sword Lesbians: Game system

-The game also emphasizes playing with safety tools.
-Walsh stated that:Participating in romantic role-play can be very emotional and requires communication and respect for boundaries that aren't necessarily in everyone's personal toolkit when they show up for a game.
-Thirsty Sword Lesbians builds consent and collaboration into the mechanics, as well as centering safety and communication practices that help groups explore more emotional themes.The sourcebook outlines both the Lines and Veils and The X-Card safety tools along with introducing its own new safety tool called the Palette which "not only includes consent, but story elements, tone, and overall playstyle that everyone establishes in a pre-game discussion and can get changed during play as players are encouraged to frequently check in with each other to make sure everyone is still on board".
+The game emphasizes playing with safety tools.
+Walsh stated that:

+Participating in romantic role-play can be very emotional and requires communication and respect for boundaries that aren't necessarily in everyone's personal toolkit when they show up for a game.
+Thirsty Sword Lesbians builds consent and collaboration into the mechanics, as well as centering safety and communication practices that help groups explore more emotional themes.

+The Lines and Veils safety tool was originally created by Ron Edwards and The X-Card safety tool by John Stavropoulos.
+The sourcebook outlines both of these safety tools and introduces a new safety tool called the Palette, which "not only includes consent, but story elements, tone, and overall playstyle that everyone establishes in a pre-game discussion and can get changed during play as players are encouraged to frequently check in with each other to make sure everyone is still on board".